Dédée Bazile: Early life and military career

-Dédée Bazile was born around 1736 in Cap-Français in the French colony of Saint-Domingue, now Haiti.
-She was born to enslaved parents and at the age of 18, she was raped and tortured by her French colonial enslaver.
-She had three daughters, Agate Jean, Victorian Jean, and Annesthine, and three sons.
-In 1796, during the Haitian Revolution, Bazile joined the Indigenous Army as a vivandière managing a canteen shop.
-She sold provisions such as meats to the soldiers and often marched with them.
-When they halted, she ordered them to continue, shouting, "Défilez, défilez" ("March, march").
+Dédée Bazile was born c.
+1736 in Cap-Français, the then-capital of the French colony of Saint-Domingue.
+She was born into slavery by enslaved parents and at the age of 18 began to raped and tortured by her enslaver, a white colonist of French descent.
+This resulted in Bazile giving birth to three daughters, Agate Jean, Victorian Jean, and Annesthine, and three sons.
+In 1796, during the Haitian Revolution, Bazile began associating with the Army of Saint-Domingue as a vivandière managing a canteen.
+She sold provisions such as meats to soldiers and frequently marched with them.
+When they halted, she often ordered them to continue, shouting, "Défilez, défilez" ("March, march").
 Bazile was accordingly nicknamed Défilée.

 Multiple historical accounts claim that Défilée exhibited madness, hence the later nickname Défilée-la-folle (Défilée the Madwoman).
 She was homeless and publicly spoke to invisible beings, which the historian Nathalie Pierre has said were possibly lwa spirits of Haitian Vodou.
-Ertha Pascal-Trouillot, a scholar of law and women's rights who later became president, asserted that her madness led her to offer sex to the Haitian soldiers and develop a "wild passion" for General Jean-Jacques Dessalines.
+Ertha Pascal-Trouillot, a Haitian scholar of law and women's rights who later became president, asserted that her madness led her to offer sex to soldiers and develop a "wild passion" for Jean-Jacques Dessalines, then an officer in the Army of Saint-Domingue.
 The mid-19th century Haitian storyteller Joseph Jérémie associated Défilée's madness with her relentlessness in battle: "In her madness she had set herself the task of giving the enemy no rest ...
 But Défilée could not conceive of existence without a battle, without an ambush on the winding path."

 Historical accounts attribute Défilée's madness to various causes.
 Her descendant Didi Coudol asserted that her madness was caused by her enslaver abandoning her for another woman, though the historian Octave Petit rejected this explanation as crude and implausible.
-Pascal-Trouillot cited the slaughter of her parents by French forces.
+Pascal-Trouillot cited the killing of her parents by French troops.
 An account by Jérémie, quoted by Petit and the historian Jean Fouchard, cited the killing of her relatives.
-One night, two of her brothers and all three of her sons, all enlisted in the army, did not return from a party in the Cahos mountains.
-They were among nearly 600 Haitians that had been massacred by French soldiers commanded by Donatien Rochambeau, who had deployed onto Haiti in 1802.
-The news traumatized Défilée but she continued to follow the Indigenous Army with the same determination.
-Conversely, the Haitian writer and scholar Louis-Joseph Janvier, who studied at the University of Paris Faculty of Medicine, wrote, "Défilée was not absolutely mad".
+One night, two of her brothers and all three of her sons, all of whom were soldiers, did not return from a party in the Cahos mountains.
+They were among nearly 600 Black people that had been massacred by French troops under the orders of Donatien de Rochambeau during the Saint-Domingue expedition.
+The news traumatized Défilée but she continued to work as a vivandière with the same determination.
+In 1803, she began associating with the rebel Indigenous Army, which had been formed in that year to drive out French forces from Saint-Domingue.
+Contesting claims that Défilée was mad, the Haitian writer and scholar Louis-Joseph Janvier, who studied at the University of Paris Faculty of Medicine, wrote, "Défilée was not absolutely mad".
 Rather, he felt that the killing of her brothers and sons led only to a "cerebral disturbance".